drunomics/automatic-backups/README.md

 Having awscli installed on platform.sh environment.
 5. env:ENCRYPTION_ALG - holds the encryption algorithm used to encrypt db backups.
 To get a complete list, run 'openssl list -cipher-algorithms'.
 6. env:ENABLE_ENCRYPTION - should hold 0 for No and 1 for Yes.
 Defaults to 0.
-7. env:SECRET_ENC_PASS - should contain a string password that will encrypt/decrypt the backups.
+11. env:SECRET_ENC_PASS - should contain a secure string password that will encrypt/decrypt the backups.
+Sensitive variable.

 # Having SFTP server as 3rd party